About the Challenge

 - Prime Minister of Singapore, Mr Lee Hsien Loong

-The Enterprise track calls for startups, SMEs, Institutes of Higher Learning (IHLs) and Research Institutes (RIs) to co-develop and testbed your innovative solutions with challenge statement owners across different industries, such as fast-moving consumer goods, consumer electronics, and tourism.
+The Enterprise track calls for startups, SMEs, Institutes of Higher Learning (IHLs) and Research Institutes (RIs) to co-develop and testbed your innovative solutions with challenge statement owners across different industries, such as fast-moving consumer goods, home appliances, and tourism.

 Promising and committed innovators will have the opportunity to work closely with challenge statement owners to co-develop solutions, and potentially acquire them as your reference customer.
 Companies that meet eligibility criteria for grant application may also be provided with funding support to develop the solutions.View Challenge Statements

-Calling for startups, SMEs, Institutes of Higher Learning and Research Institutes to tackle sectoral challenges for adoption at scale across the industry.
+Calling for startups, SMEs, Intitutes of Higher Learning (IHLs) and Research Institutes (RIs) to tackle sectoral challenges for adoption at scale across the industry.
+This track is also featured as part of the National Innovation Challenges (NIC) that was announced by DPM Heng in the Fortitude Budget.